-Chapter 2 About building Linux applications with the ARM Compiler toolchain and GNU libraries 2.1 About the ARM Compiler toolchain and GNU libraries 2-2 2.2 Expected use cases for developing Linux applications 2.3 Limitations when building Linux applications 2.4 Target processor requirements for building Linux applications 2-6 2.5 Build requirements for Linux applications 2-7 2.6 About the ARM Application Binary Interface 2.7 Interactions between mixed-ABI components 2-9 Chapter 3 Using the ARM Compiler toolchain to build a Linux application or library 3.1 About using the ARM Compiler toolchain to build a Linux application or library 3-2 3.2 Configuration of the ARM Compiler toolchain for Linux applications 3-3 3.3 Configuring the ARM Compiler toolchain automatically 3-5 3.4 Configuring the ARM Compiler toolchain manually 3.5 Building for ARM Linux using normal ARM Compiler toolchain options 3.6 Using the ARM Compiler toolchain as a drop-in replacement for GCC and GNU Id 3.7 GCC emulation mode in armcc 3.8 Passing normal armcc options in GNU emulation mode 3.9 Differences in behavior and limitations between GCC and armcc emulation mode 3.10 Migrating a build from an earlier version of the ARM tools 3.11 Minimal migration path without using a configuration file 3-13
+Chapter 2 About building Linux applications with the ARM Compiler toolchain and GNU libraries 2.1 About the ARM Compiler toolchain and GNU libraries 2-2 2.2 Expected use cases for developing Linux applications 2.3 Limitations when building Linux applications 2.4 Target processor requirements for building Linux applications 2.5 Build requirements for Linux applications 2.6 About the ARM Application Binary Interface 2.7 Interactions between mixed-ABI components Chapter 3 Using 3.1 3.2 3.3 3.4 3.5 3.6 3.7 3.8 3.9 3.10 3.11 g the ARM Compiler toolchain to build a Linux application or libra About using the ARM Compiler toolchain to build a Linux application or library Configuration of the ARM Compiler toolchain for Linux applications Configuring the ARM Compiler toolchain automatically Configuring the ARM Compiler toolchain manually Building for ARM Linux using normal ARM Compiler toolchain options Using the ARM Compiler toolchain as a drop-in replacement for GCC and GNU Id GCC emulation mode in armcc Passing normal armcc options in GNU emulation mode Differences in behavior and limitations between GCC and armcc emulation mode Migrating a build from an earlier version of the ARM tools Minimal migration path without using a configuration file 3-2 3-3 3-5 3-6 3-7 3-8 3-9 3-10 3-11 3-12

-3.12 3.13 Migration using a configuration Typical assembler command-line options 3.14 Additional headers from the ARM Compiler toolchain 3.15 Building a shared library with the ARM Compiler toolchain 3.16 Using shared libraries in your application Chapter 4 Frequently-asked questions and troubleshooting 4.1 Where can I find more information on building Linux applications?
+3.12 3.13 Migration using a configuration Typical assembler command-line options 3.14 Additional headers from the ARM Compiler toolchain 3.15 Building a shared library with the ARM Compiler toolchain 3.16 Using shared libraries in your application Chapter 4 Freq uently-asked questions and troubleshooting 4.1 Where can I find more information on building Linux applications?
 4-2 4.2 How do I build an EABI-compliant Linux kernel?
 4-3 4.3 Can I build the Linux kernel using the ARM Compiler toolchain?
 4.4 Which kernel version must I use?
 4-5 4.5 Can I use EABI-compliant and non EABI-compliant applications together?
 4-6 4.6 GNU tools report EABI version differences between source object and target 4-7 4.7 GNU linker or armlink report conflicts between wchar_t types 4-8 4.8 Using hardware VFP instructions 4.9 Can I use the ARM libraries in a Linux application?
 4.10 How can I see what libraries are being used?
 4-11 4.11 How can I have greater control over which libraries are linked into my application?
 4-12 4.12 Common problems with running an application 4-13 4.13 What to do about segmentation faults 4-14 4.14 Image sizes and stripping debug data 4.15 Undefined symbol errors for pthread symbols Appendix A Revis sions for Building Linux Applications with the ARM Compiler toolo hain and GNU Libraries